SiuPuiCheung/Twitter-Sentiment-Bias-Analysis/README.md

 ## POS Tagging
 Part-of-speech tagging is performed on the dataset to analyze the distribution of different POS tags in the tweets.

-## Getting Started
-Describe how to set up and run your project.
-Include steps for installing required libraries, setting up the environment, and running the scripts.

 ## Mutual Information Classification
 This section of the project focuses on the application of mutual information for feature selection in sentiment analysis.
 Mutual information is a statistical measure that assesses the dependency between variables.
 In this context, it helps in determining which features in the tweet data are most informative about the sentiment.